Daily Schedule (Horarium)

 Other Days of Fasting; on which the Church requires such a Measure of Abstinence, as is more especially suited to extraordinary Acts and Exercises of Devotion.

-- All the Wednesdays and Fridays in time Year, except Christmas-Day.
+4. All the Wednesdays and Fridays in the Year, except Christmas-Day.